Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Observational constraints on secondary bias

 \subsection{Dependence on cosmic web location and environment}

-Building on the colour analysis, we now investigate how secondary bias relates to the cosmic web location by measuring the clustering dependence on the distance to the critical points of the cosmic web.
-The results of our analysis are presented in Fig. \ref{fig:SB_distances}.
+Building on the colour analysis, we now turn to the analysis of an environmental factor: the specific location within the cosmic web, which has been shown to influence group and galaxy properties (e.g., \citealt{Einasto2024}).
+We investigate how secondary bias relates to this cosmic web environment by measuring the clustering dependence on the distance to its critical points.The results of our analysis are presented in Fig. \ref{fig:SB_distances}.
 The figure shows the relative bias as a function of the group mass for populations split by their distance from the four critical features identified by DisPerSE: Maxima, Filament saddles, Wall saddles, and Minima.
 Here, the distance from the closest point among these categories is adopted.

 A primary result, consistent with \cite{MonteroRodriguez2024}, is that the distance parameters induce significant secondary bias, although the nature of the signal is highly dependent on the specific feature.
 The analysis reveals a clear difference when comparing the groups with the 15$\%$ highest and lowest distance to the Maxima, where the farthest population exhibits a relative bias $b_{\text{relative}} < 0.89$ in all the range bins.
 When using the median split (50\% closest and farthest), the differences remain pronounced, but exhibit greater symmetry; the populations farthest from the features show $b_{\text{relative}} \sim 0.97$, while the closest show $b_{\text{relative}} \sim 1.03$.
 This symmetric trend is evident across the entire mass range.